jakedean/beacon-programming/docs/basics/Arrays.md

 }
 ```

-The way things are stored and retreived in arrays is through indexes.
-What this means
-is I need a way to access a url from our `urlArray`.
-What if I want to just find out
-what the first url is in `urlArray`?
-For this we will look up the value at the first index
-of the array.
+Things are stored and retreived in arrays through indexes.
+Saying "what value is at index 0?" is the same as saying "what value is at position 0?".
+For example, what if I want to find out what the first url is in `urlArray`?
+For this we will look up the value at the first index of the array.
 Here is an example of the indexes and values of our array:

 ```javascript
 // index value:     0              1              2